yugabyte/yugabyte-db/docs/content/latest/develop/learn/date-and-time.md

 The final example above illustrates the difficulty that can occur with dates.
 The system is expecting a 'DMY' value but your source is of format 'MDY', therefore YugaByte will not know how to convert it in ambiguous cases, therefore be explicit as shown.

-## Getting dirty -- into the logs we go...
+## Getting dirty - into the logs we go...

+{{< note title="Note" >}}
 This is for those more interested in getting into some of the more finer points of control.
+{{< /note >}}

-YugaByte has inherited a lot of similar capability of the YSQL API to the PostgreSQL SQL API, and this will explain why when we start to look under the hood, it is looking very much like pg.
+YugaByte DB has inherited a lot of similar capability of the YSQL API to the PostgreSQL SQL API, and this will explain why when we start to look under the hood, it is looking very much like pg.

 YugaByte tracks its settings in its catalog, lets query some relevant settings and this time we will transform the layout of the query results using the `Expanded display` setting.
 This can be done in any database.